Malayalam script: Consonant ligatures

 If the result is fully or half-conjoined, the (conceptual) virama which made C_{1} dead becomes invisible, only logically existing in a character encoding scheme such as Unicode.
 If the result is non-ligated, a virama is visible, attached to C_{1}.
 The glyphs for nma has a visible virama if not ligated (ന്മ), but if ligated, the virama disappears (ന്മ).
 Usually the difference between those forms is superficial and both are semantically identical, just like the meaning of the English word palaeography does not change even if it is spelled palæography, with the ligature æ.

 Common consonant ligatures

-Several consonant-consonant ligatures are used commonly even in the new orthography.
+Several consonant ligatures are used commonly even in the post-1971 orthography.